joey2031/OSD600-Release0.1/README.md

 # OSD600-Release0.1

-<u>Updates</u>
 <u>Description of Tool</u>
-This is a command line tool that takes a file as input, reads and finds http:// and https:// links throughout the file and tells the user which ones are working and which ones are broken.
+-This is a command line tool that takes a file as input, reads and finds http:// and https:// links throughout the file and tells the user which ones are working and which ones are broken.
 Example usage: node lab1.js test.html
 The tool will output all of the links in different colours: red (broken), green (not broken) unknown (grey).
 You may also give the agrument v or version to check the current version of the tool.
 If the user enters no arguments a standard help/usage message showing how to run the tool, which command line arguments can be passed will be showen.

 <u>Updates</u>